-Even though we’ve seen prototypes of micro led in things like “The Wall,” (which actually comes out sometime this year) industry leaders have been tight lipped in regards to when they’ll be commercially at smaller sizes.
+Even though we’ve seen prototypes of micro led in things like “The Wall,” (with the consumer version initially planned to launch this year) industry leaders have been vague in regards to when they’ll be commercially at smaller sizes.

 But then again who knows.
-Guess we’ll have to revisit this rematch when it comes out right? 😉
+Guess we’ll have to revisit this rematch when it releases I suppose.

 Hey everyone it’s nice to meet you.
 I’m Jasmere, the founder of Easy Home Theater.
 I’ve been with this hobby for many years now, and decided to create this site to share everything that I’ve learned from personal experience with you.
 I also happen to be a huge gamer, lover of all things tech related, and a major fitness buff.
 Feel free to say hey!